maznanfb/blog/content/post/Actyivity/english_training.md

 ## Intro

 I don't know how to start again to learn english.
-I have larned english since my shildhood, specifically since elementary school.
+I have larned english since my childhood, specifically since elementary school.
 From that I don't confidence enough to my self.
 Until now I still have problem to speak english well.
 But it's not a matter I hope.
 I still beliecve that language is not about how long I learn, but it's about how long I train and use this language to my daily activity.
 So I hope I can speak english automatically.

 Below are my english study plan: